cloudfoundry/docs-bosh/links.html.md

 ### <a id="self"></a> Self linking

-A release job can consume a link that it provides.
+A job can consume a link that it provides.
 It's could be used to determine its own peers.

 Implicit linking also applies.